ihreapotheken/IA-SDK-iOS/docs/IAPharmacy.md

 ## IAPharmacyScreen

-* `IAPharmacyScreen` is the primary component exposed by the `IAPharmacy` module.
+* `IAPharmacyScreen` shows detailed information about the current pharmacy.
-* It shows detailed information about the current pharmacy.
+* It is exposed by `IACore` module but you have to register `.pharmacy` to use it.
 * It uses the pharmacy identifier from the prerequisites flow.

 ### Example